Do Go On - 302 - The Cherry Sisters ; The Worst Show in Vaudeville

 Oh, yeah.

-I felt like it was so about big babies at Catholic school.
+I don't know about big babies at Catholic school.

 Yeah.